Astrophysicist and popular science communicator Neil deGrasse Tyson posted a message and short video on his Facebook page today:

 A timely message a few days before the upcoming March of Science.
 Here is the video:

 For a long time, I have been fascinated by the use of film, voice, and music to communicate science information in a storytelling manner.
-Science can sometimes be dense in jargon that will scare the non-science person away.
-Film has the power to convey ideas with visual stimuli and seduce the viewer with a storytelling narrative.
+Science can sometimes be so soaked in jargon that it will scare off the non-science person.
+Film has the power to convey ideas with visual stimuli and seduce the viewer’s mind with a storytelling narrative.
 Carl Sagan realized this and went on to create Cosmos, a 13 part science-storytelling series that influenced millions, including myself.

 About two years ago, I had created a simple small video based on pictures and myself doing a voice over to introduce NAGPRA in the latter part of the video for a North American archaeology course.
 This video-presentation was created out of my slight fear of public speaking.
-However, this is how I began to understand the mechanics of storytelling via digital media.
-These mental seeds kept germinating, leading me to search my University for applicable courses.
+However, this placed the seeds of understanding the mechanics of storytelling via digital media and its power to communicate information.
+These mental seeds kept germinating, leading me to search my current university for applicable courses.
 Sure enough, documentary filmmaking courses existed.

 Well, I didn’t have a $50,000 camera, but I did have my trusty Canon T5i.
 I also decided to shoot the entire documentary on a Canon 50mm prime lens that cost $99.

 Armed with Schnall’s teachings and some camera/audio equipment, I set forth to attempt to capture the ostracod research story at Rutgers via video.
 This is the resulting ten minute documentary, “Ostracoda”:

 One of the biggest challenges in creating Ostracoda was not only how to create a story out of something laced in scientific jargon, but how to shape the story out of the footage and interviews that I gathered.
 In the editing process, I have realized the importance of the art of crafting questions.
 Luckily, I had good access to my subjects and I was privileged to re-interview them a 2nd time.